-Skype for Business is new to many organizations, and for many IT leaders deploying Microsoft's unified communications tool, it will be their first time working with it.
-When we are working with organizations to optimize their Skype for Business deployments, we regularly see the same questions around troubleshooting.
-Issues will arise in Skype for Business, as they do in other vendor platforms, such as Cisco and Avaya, but a typical issue in Skype for Business can be different because the nature of the platform.
-Here I'm going to take you through three areas you should start your troubleshooting with: this is Skype for Business Troubleshooting 101.
+Skype for Business is new to many organizations, and for many IT leaders who use this Microsoft tool, it will be their first experience with it.
+When working to support organizations in optimizing their Skype for Business deployments, the same questions around troubleshooting will arise in Skype for Business, as they do in other vendor platforms, such as Cisco and Avaya.
+However Skype issues can be different because of the nature of the platform.

 1. Checking Server Health when Troubleshooting Skype for Business

 Start by looking at your server health from a high level and then drill down to those in the red and see what areas are being affected: latency, jitter, etc. This will give you a better understanding in terms of resource saturation and thresholds.